 Interactive Kentucky Map 2025

-Kentucky Interactive Map
+Kentucky State Map

 Explore this detailed Kentucky map showing major cities, counties, and geographic features.
 Kentucky, nicknamed "The Bluegrass State," Kentucky features the Appalachian Mountains in the east, rolling hills in the center, and plains in the west.
 The Ohio River forms the northern border.